Trail length: 52.5 miles Total drive time: 1 hour 45 minutes

 Two Bridges Wine Trail Holiday Trolley Tour Tickets

-Join us on Saturday, December 14, and Sunday, December 15, to visit five of the wineries on the Two Bridges Wine Trail.
-Travelling aboard charming classic trolleys, each tour lasts approximately 6 – 7 hours, with 40 to 60 minutes spent at each winery.
+Join us on Saturday, April 5, and Sunday, April 6, to visit the wineries on the Two Bridges Wine Trail.
+Travelling aboard charming classic trolleys, tours including lunch last approximately 6 to 7 hours and tours without lunch last about 3 to 4 hours, with about 40 to 60 minutes spent at each stop.
 See ticket listing for specific start times and locations.

-This year's Holiday Tour features three dining options from local restaurants, as well as a winery-only option.
-Choose to dine at Val's Seafood Trattoria in Sewell, The New Dodge's Market in Elmer, or Wagonhouse Winery with food provided by Blue Plate in Mullia Hill.
+The tour also features three dining options from local restaurants, as well as winery-only option.
+Choose from lunch at Val's Seafood Trattoria in Sewell, The New Dodge's Market in Elmer, or Blue Plate in Mullia Hill.
 Light fare is also avaiable for purchase at several wineries.
-Guests choosing the winery-only tour are encouraged to bring lunch to enjoy during the tour.
+Guests on all tours are welcome to bring outside food on the trolleys and to the wineries, and guests choosing the winery-only tour are stongly encouraged to bring lunch to enjoy during the tour.

 "Vintage South Jersey" is a product of the